 Give reasons for your answer.
-(25) Test whether your guess was correct by actually doing the experiment.
+(25) Test whether your guess was correct or not by actually doing the experiment.
 Write the results of your experiment in your own words.
 (26) ANOTHER RIDDLE Imagine a mug floating on water in a bucket.
 The mug contains a little water.
-The water level has been marked in the bucket.
-We empty the mug and again float it on the water.
+The water level in the bucket has been marked.
+We empty the mug in the bucket and again float it on the water.

 What effect would this have on the water level in the bucket?
+(27)

-(27) Do the experiment and see whether your guess was correct.
+Do the experiment and see whether your guess was correct.
 Explain, with reasons, why the water level in the bucket was affected.
+(28)

+NEW WORDS

+Unit Collective table

+THE RATE OF CHEMICAL REACTIONS

-(28) Chapter-11 You have done experiments to produce gases like carbon dioxide and oxygen.
+You have done experiments to produce gases like carbon dioxide and oxygen.
 How quickly was the gas produced in these experiments?
 Did it take some time for the gas to form?

-What can we do to produce gas more quickly?
-(1) In this chapter we shall learn how to measure the speed of chemical reactions and also see what affects this rate.
-There are different causative factors that affect the rate of chemical reactions.
-WHO IS FAST, WHO IS SLOW So the rate at which a gas is produced depends on the speed of the chemical reaction.
+What can we do to increase the rate at which the gas is produced?
+(1)

+In this chapter we shall learn how to measure the rate of chemical reactions and also study the different factors that affect this rate.
+WHO IS FAST, WHO IS SLOW?

+The rate at which a gas is produced depends on the speed of the chemical reaction.
 If the reaction occurs fast, the gas is produced quickly.
 In fact, we can tell the rate of a chemical reaction by the rate at which the gas is produced.
-It is easy to measure the rate at which a gas is produced.
-For example, when you collect gas through water, you can count the number of gas bubbles that form in a minute to find out the rate of gas production.
-The faster the reaction, the more gas bubbles you get in a minute.
-We shall produce carbon dioxide and hydrogen gases in the following experiments.
-The method for producing carbon dioxide is the same as that you used before.
-The only difference is that this time we shall change each factor one at a time while producing the gas to see how they affect gas production.
+It is easy to measure this rate.
+For example, when you collect gas over water, you can count the number of gas bubbles that form in a minute to find out the rate of gas production.
+The faster the reaction, the more gas bubbles you will get in a minute.
+We shall produce carbon dioxide and hydrogen gases in the experiments that follow.
+The method for producing carbon dioxide is the same as what you have used earlier.
+The only difference is that this time we shall change each factor one at a time while producing the gas to see how it affects the rate at which gas is produced.
 You have not produced hydrogen gas before.
 You will learn the method of producing hydrogen in this chapter.
+Let us proceed.

-So let's proceed.
-CARBON DIOXIDE You have performed this experiment before.
-Carbon dioxide gas is formed when we pour hydrochloric gas over marble chips.
-Take an injection bottle with a rubber lid.
-Make a hole in the lid and push a piece of an empty ballpoint pen refill through it, with only a small portion of the refill being inside the bottle.
-Fit a long cycle valve tube to the upper portion of the refill.
-Fill a testtube with water.
-Now take a tray or the lid of a tin and fill it with water.
-You are now ready to do the experiment.
-We shall do some experiments with carbon dioxide.
-In Experiment 1-a we shall see how the concentration of the acid affects gas production.
-In Experiment 1-b we shall study the effect of temperature.
+You have performed this experiment before.
+Carbon dioxide gas is formed when we pour hydrochloric Take an injection bottle with a rubber stopper.
+Make a hole in the stopper and push a piece of an empty ballpoint pen refill through it, with only a small portion of the refill being inside the bottle.
+Fit a long cycle valve tube to the upper portion Completely fill a test tube with water.
+Now take a tray or the lid of a tin can and fill it with water.
+You are now ready to make carbon dioxide.
+We shall also do some experiments with the gas.

+In Experiment 1a, we shall see how the concentration of the acid affects the rate at which the gas is produced.
+In Experiment 1b, we shall study the effect of temperature.